bsweezey-tamu/GEOG-676-Spring23/Lab_08/README.md

 ### __Industry Well Databases__
 To streamline the collection of data for the end user, databases used for this project (CAD, Decision Sapce Geographics, Petrel, OpenWells, COMPASS, and state regulatory databases) will be gathered within a local repository with public access.
 These specific databases were chosen due to their common use within the oil and gas industry.
 Meta data regarding how information was collected and processed will be included within this repository.
 Additionally, it is likely that additional databases may be added to our Master Well Database in the future to increase location accuracy and account for the variation in geolocation data across as many databases as possible.

 Project Outline
 ------
+1. The script for the Master Wells Database will be written using the Python coding language integrated with VSC and the ArcPy package.
+Once this is created, the original code will be uploaded to a private repository on Github which will be accessible to trusted individuals.
+The software tool will be uploaded to a public repository which can be created and accessed using the examples created in [Lab 1](